-Since 2011, Gatwick attracted new routes to Indonesia, Turkey, Vietnam, China and Russia.
+Since 2011, Gatwick has attracted new routes to Indonesia, Turkey and Russia.
 We continue to provide connections to closer destinations with new routes to Germany and Iceland recently announced and we have seen growth from some of our established carriers including easyJet and Norwegian Air Shuttle.
 Gatwick’s improving connections should help to maintain London’s role as a major hub.

-- Gatwick serves more destinations than any other UK Airport (source: OAG data).
+- Gatwick flies to more destinations than any other UK Airport (source: OAG data).

-- Around 45 airlines use Gatwick serving approximately 200 destinations.
+- Around 45 airlines use Gatwick serving approximately 200 destinations in 90 countries.

 Top three UK/Channel Islands destinations

 There are 143 stands in total at Gatwick Airport: these are total centrelines that are useable at any one time.

 - 71 pier served stands split roughly 50:50 between each terminal; and

 - 127,833 departures